Python module

 • login – User to login as (authentication ID).

-• owner – User whose scripts to manage (authorisation ID).
+• owner – User whose scripts to manage (authorization ID).

 • sasl – SASL mechanisms (default: BasePwdAuth.getmechs()).